-VI.B.2.b) be accomplished without excessive reliance on fellows to fulfill non-physician obligations; and, (Core)
+- VI.B.2.
+The learning objectives of the program must: - VI.B.2.a) be accomplished without excessive reliance on fellows to fulfill non-physician obligations; ^(Core)

 Background and Intent: Routine reliance on fellows to fulfill non-physician obligations increases work compression for fellows and does not provide an optimal educational experience.
 Non-physician obligations are those duties which in most institutions are performed by nursing and allied health professionals, transport services, or clerical staff.
 Examples of such obligations include transport of patients from the wards or units for procedures elsewhere in the hospital; routine blood drawing for laboratory tests; routine monitoring of patients when off the ward; and clerical duties, such as scheduling.
 While it is understood that fellows may be expected to do any of these things on occasion when the need arises, these activities should not be performed by fellows routinely and must be kept to a minimum to optimize fellow education.